Disconnected Agreement in Networks Prone to Link Failures: Agreement with Linear Messages

 The variable \texttt{Nodes} stores the names of nodes from which timestamp pairs serving the epoch have been received.
 The variable \texttt{Nodes} is calculated at the end of an epoch by instruction~\eqref{LM:determine-Nodes}.
 The set of nodes in \texttt{Nodes} at the end of an epoch is stored as \texttt{PreviousNodes} at the start of the next epoch.
 The main repeat loop~\eqref{LM:outer-repeat-loop} stops to be iterated as soon as the set of names of nodes stored in \texttt{Nodes} stays the same as the set stored in \texttt{PreviousNodes}, which is checked by condition~\eqref{LM:inner-until-condition}.
-We want the set \texttt{Nodes} to be calculated at least twice by at least two consecutive epochs.
+We want the set \texttt{Nodes} to be calculated in two consecutive epochs at least once.
 To guarantee this, \texttt{PreviousNodes} is initialized to a special value denoted~$\perp$ by instruction~\eqref{LM:PreviousNodes-initialization} in the pseudocode, when the instruction is executed for the first time.
 The value~$\perp$ is defined by the property that it is different from any set of nodes.